 Finally, we observed that the gene coding for the protein THEM6-like (g24259) was expressed in TuYV-exposed aphids at a higher level than in CaMV-exposed aphids.

-The five genes expressed at higher levels in CaMV aphids compared to TuYV aphids are already discussed in previous sections of this manuscript.
+The five genes expressed at higher levels in aphids infesting CaMV-infected Camelina as compared to those infesting TuYV-infected Camelina were already discussed in previous sections of this manuscript.

-Taken together, our results show that TuYV vs CaMV DEGs on one host plant, Arabidopsis, are quite different from TuYV vs CaMV DEGs on another plant, Camelina, even if these two plants have strong phylogenetical proximity.
-This reinforces the idea that DEGs of insect vectors have a strong host-virus specificity.
+Taken together, our results show that DEGs of aphids infesting TuYV-infected vs CaMV-infected Arabidopsis are quite different from those of aphids infesting another plant infected with these viruses, Camelina, even if these two plants have strong phylogenetical proximity.
+This reinforces the idea that responses of insect vectors had a strong host-virus specificity in our experimental system.

 Concluding remarks